CivicLAB Conference 2025

 Key information

-The main day of the conference will then take place on 26 June at University of Derby.
+The main day of the conference will then take place on 26 June at the University of Derby.

 Conference Chair: Dr Cara Courage